hassio-addons/addon-tailscale/tailscale/DOCS.md

 **Note:** _If you encounter strange browser behaviour or strange error messages, try to clear all site related cookies, clear all browser cache, restart browser._

-### Option: `healthcheck_offline_timeout`

-This option allows you to set timeout in seconds for Tailscale to be offline after it was once online.

-When not set, this option is disabled by default.

-Tailscale is quite resilient and can recover from nearly any network change.
-But in case it fails to recover and remains offline longer than healthcheck_offline_timeout seconds, the add-on can be restarted.
-The check happens only after Tailscale was once online, ie. it won't have any effect when Tailscale's status is eg. Starting, NeedsLogin or NeedsMachineAuth.

-**Note:** _The Stopped status is deemed unhealthy by default._

-**Note:** _If the network is down, and this option is set, the add-on will be restarted only once.
-To restart even after an unsuccessful (re)start, see option healthcheck_restart_timeout._

-**Note:** _The add-on's health is checked by Home Assistant in each 30s, ie. the effective resolution of this option is 30s, not 1s._

-### Option: `healthcheck_restart_timeout`

-This option allows you to set timeout in seconds for Tailscale to be offline after (re)start.

-The minimum value is 900, ie. 15 minutes, to always give you enough time to authenticate when you start the add-on for the very first time.

-When not set, this option is disabled by default.

-Tailscale is quite resilient and can recover from nearly any network change.
-But in case it fails to recover even after a (re)start and remains offline longer than healthcheck_restart_timeout seconds, the add-on can be restarted again.
-The check happens only when Tailscale is starting, ie. it won't have any effect after Tailscale is started and got online successfully.

-**Note:** _The Stopped status is deemed unhealthy by default._

-**Note:** _If the network is down after a (re)start, and this option is set, the add-on will be restarted regularly, so do not set this option too low, set it to several minutes or even hours.
-To restart when the network got down after it was up, see option healthcheck_offline_timeout._

-**Note:** _The add-on's health is checked by Home Assistant in each 30s, ie. the effective resolution of this option is 30s, not 1s._

 ### Option: `log_level`